P2333/Rectified-Rejection/README.md

 # Adversarial Training with Rectified Rejection

+The code for the paper 'Bypassing the Bottleneck of Adversarial Training by Rectified Rejection', submitted to ICML 2021 (ID 3386)

 ## Environment settings and libraries we used in our experiments

 This project is tested under the following environment settings: